johnnygoblue/treasureIsland/README.md

 * --help, -h: Print a useful help message and exit
 * --captain <"queue"|"stack">, -c <"queue"|"stack">: The route-finding container
-used while searching in the water (default: stack)
+used while sailing in the water (default: stack)
 * --first-mate <"queue"|"stack">, -f <"queue"|"stack">: The route-finding
 container used while searching on land (default: queue)
 * --search-order <order>, -o <order>: The order of exploration of adjacent